miranda-r-evans/my_first_repository/README.md

 This project is about learning to make changes to repositories and push them to github via a virtual machine in the terminal.

-So far I have installed a vm and git, made a repository on my github, and set up a local repository to make and push changes to the github repository.
-I have also created branches and pushed from different branches.
+In it I connected my work to a remote repository on github, created files and directories and uploaded them to git, made and merged branches, and created a .gitignore file.